Log Management

 Logs can be filtered by:

 For Attribute filters, you will need to select the attribute key and then provide a value to filter by.
-However, we only display a couple of predetermined attributes, with the use of custom context, more attributes can be added to the logs.
-You can specify additional filters for custom log attributes and values.
+We populate the selection with all the attributes of the logs we’ve loaded so far.
 See the below gif for adding the ‘org_id’ custom context we have added to our application as a filter.

 After changing any of these filters, hitting “Load” will discard the current in-memory logs and begin loading new data matching the filter criteria.